espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 **Power save mode: maximum modem**

-Average power consumption on this mode: **13.46mA**
+Average power consumption in this mode: **13.46mA**

 {{< gallery >}}
   <img src="../assets/power-save-maximum.webp" />
 {{< /gallery >}}

-This power save option can be used to reduce the power consumption on battery operated devices, when the WiFi6 TWT is not an option.
-You can use this feature on any ESP32 with WiFi capability.
+This power save option can be used to reduce the power consumption on battery operated devices, when the Wi-Fi 6 TWT is not an option.
+You can use this feature on any ESP32 with the Wi-Fi capability.

 ## Conclusion

-Thank you for participating in this workshop on the ESP-IDF and the ESP32-C6.
+Thank you for participating in this workshop about ESP-IDF and the ESP32-C6.
 We hope you found the sessions informative and the assignments engaging.

 Throughout this workshop, we covered a range of essential skills:

-- **Assignment 1**: You successfully installed the Espressif IDE, ensuring that you have the necessary tools to start development.
+- **Assignment 1**: You successfully installed the Espressif-IDE to have all necessary tools to start development.
 - **Assignment 2**: You learned how to create a new project with components, which is crucial for structuring and managing your projects effectively.
-- **Assignment 3**: You connected to WiFi, a fundamental step for many IoT applications.
+- **Assignment 3**: You connected to Wi-Fi, a fundamental step for many IoT applications.
-- **Assignment 4**: You worked with the NVS (Non-Volatile Storage), gaining the ability to manage persistent data.
+- **Assignment 4**: You tried using NVS (Non-Volatile Storage) and gained the ability to manage persistent data.
-- **Assignment 5 (EXTRA)**: You explored WiFi provisioning, gaining insights into setting up and configuring WiFi networks.
+- **Assignment 5 (EXTRA)**: You explored Wi-Fi provisioning and gained insights into setting up and configuring Wi-Fi networks.
 - **Assignment 6 (EXTRA)**: You delved into various communication protocols supported by the ESP32-C6, including implementing the TSL certificate bundle for secure communications.
-- **Assignment 7**: You utilized the LP core, learning how to manage energy efficiently with the low-power core.
+- **Assignment 7**: You utilized the LP core and learned how to manage power consumption efficiently using the low-power core.

 By completing these assignments, you have gained a comprehensive understanding of the ESP32-C6 SoC and the ESP-IDF.
 This knowledge will serve as a solid foundation for building efficient and powerful IoT applications.

 We hope that the skills and insights you have gained will inspire you to create innovative solutions with the ESP32-C6 SoC and the ESP-IDF.
 Your time and engagement in this workshop are greatly appreciated, and we look forward to seeing the impressive projects you will develop in the future.

-Thank you once again for your participation.
+Thank you once again for your participation!